Axway/unified-catalog-integrations/azure/README.md

 The technologies that were used for this project:

-* [AMPLIFY Unified Catalog](https://docs.axway.com/bundle/axway-open-docs/page/docs/catalog/index.html) as the central place to publish and discover the APIs.
+* [Amplify Unified Catalog](https://docs.axway.com/bundle/axway-open-docs/page/docs/catalog/index.html) as the central place to publish and discover the APIs.
-* [AMPLIFY Central CLI](https://docs.axway.com/bundle/axway-open-docs/page/docs/central/cli_getstarted/index.html) to fetch the APIs from Azure API Management and promote them to the Unified Catalog.
+* [Amplify Central CLI](https://docs.axway.com/bundle/axway-open-docs/page/docs/central/cli_getstarted/index.html) to fetch the APIs from Azure API Management and promote them to the Unified Catalog.
 * [Integration Builder](https://www.axway.com/en/products/application-integration) to implement the logic for the subscription management and email notifications.
 * MS Teams for notifications and approval or rejection of subscription requests.
 * Azure API Management.